COVID-19 update: B.C. reports 799 cases, announces plans to vaccinate people 30+

 B.C. health officials announced another 799 cases of COVID-19 on Tuesday, as the government began the process of opening up AstraZeneca vaccine eligibility to people in their 30s.

 The province has now recorded a total of 127,048 coronavirus infections since the start of the pandemic.
-No new deaths were announced, leaving B.C.'s death toll at 1,571.
+Officials did not announce any new deaths, leaving B.C.'s death toll at 1,571.

 In a joint written statement, provincial health officer Dr. Bonnie Henry and B.C.
 Health Minister Adrian Dix also revealed they are expanding eligibility for the AstraZeneca vaccine to people who are 30 years old and older.

-The first people in that age group to receive the vaccine must live in one of 10 transmission hotspots in the Fraser Health region, officials said.
+The first people in that age group to receive the vaccine must live in one of B.C.'s transmission hotspots.
+Henry and Dix indicated it would only be distributed at clinics in "some" of the hotspots, but did not specify which.

+Earlier in the day, Fraser Health announced people living in 10 hotspots in that health authority region could access the vaccine at two designated drop-in locations, where appointments are not required.

 "As we receive enough AstraZeneca to add appointments at pharmacies, it will be made available to anyone in the province aged 30 and older," Henry and Dix added.